harnettd/ml-project-unsupervised-learning/README.md

 # Machine Learning Project: Unsupervised Learning

 ## Project Description:
-In this project, I appled unsupervised learning techniques to a real-world dataset, and I used data visualizations to communicate some insights gained from the analysis.
+In this project, I applied unsupervised learning techniques to a real-world dataset, and I used data visualizations to communicate some insights gained from the analysis.

 The dataset for this project is the "Wholesale Data" dataset containing information